Legundo-Media/VelocityTridents/README.md

-In short give your self a trident with a CustomModelData : 1 do not enchant it
+In short, give yourself a trident with CustomModelData: 1.
+Do not enchant it.

-If you use this plugin for your event please give me credit JohnnyHT
+If you need help with the config, let me know.
+Thank you to Cooleg and Super Neon for their help with the process.